minghsu/usim_modifier_v3/README.md

 - Command Line Interface
 - Multi-language with extendable architecture (plugin supported)
-- Flexible plugin mechanism
+- Flexible plugin mechanism (you can implement that by self and planned to release tech note for develop)
-- Auto store 'pin' & 'adm' code by ICCID
+- Auto store 'pin' & 'adm' code by ICCID (configurable)
+- Logging support (configurable)

 # Supported Pugins

-> - iccid: Display or modify the value of ICCID.
+- > gid: Query or modify the value of GID1/GID2.
-> - spn: Display or modify the value of SPN.
+- > mccmnc: Query or modify the value of MCC/MNC.
-> - send: Send the APDU command to USIM directly
-> - mccmnc: Display or modify the value of MCC/MNC.
+- > imsi: Query or modify the value of IMSI.
-> - atr: Displayed the value of Answer To Reset (ATR).
+- > spn: Query or modify the value of SPN.
+- > atr: Get and show the ATR value.
-> - gid: Display or modify the value of GID1/GID2.
+- > iccid: Query or modify the value of IMSI.
-> - imsi: Display or modify the value of IMSI.
+- > msisdn: Query or modify the value of MSISDN
+- > send: Send the 'APDU' to USIM directly

 ![plugin](https://github.com/minghsu/usim_modifier_v3/blob/master/docs/images/plugin.png)